averbraeck/gscg-design/doc/7-development/technical-choices.md

 #### 6) Frontend without SPA (Single-Page Application) pain

 - HTMX for partial updates + progressive enhancement; plays great with JSP/templating.
 - Alpine.js for tiny interactivity.
+Other libraries to consider are Pebble, Tailwind, and ChartJS.
-- Streams via SSE for "live-ish" updates; WebSocket only if you truly need bidirectional.
+- Streams via SSE for "live-ish" updates; WebSocket only if we truly need bidirectional.

+*For HTMX, see below*<br>
+*For Alpine.js, see below*<br>
+*For Pebble, see below*<br>
+*For Tailwind, see below*<br>
+*For ChartJS, see below*

 #### 7) Security & sessions

 - TLS: strong ciphers in Apache; HSTS.
 - Cookies: `Secure; HttpOnly; SameSite=Lax/Strict`.
-- CSP: at least `default-src 'self'` plus CDNs that are actually used.
+- CSP: at least `default-src 'self'`.
 - CSRF: Tomcat filter or a simple token pattern on POST forms.